farazsth98/farazsth98.github.io/_posts/2017-04-17-BCTF-2017-PoisonousMilk.md

 {% endhighlight %}

 What would this do, you ask ?
 Well, on the next allocation of the appropriate size it will give us the `0x00007ffff7a4fb55` address and the target is the `ptr to the top chunk`.
-Overwriting the pointer to the top chunk will point the `wilderness/top` to address we want and allocations after that will be server from that memory area !
+Overwriting the pointer to the top chunk will point the `wilderness/top` to address we want and allocations after that will be served from that memory area !
 The only requirement is for the new `top chunk` to have enough data so choosing an address with `new_top_chunk->size != NULL` is required.
 What about the fastbin size check you might ask again :) ?
-Well that's why there's an already intentionally free chunk in `0x7ffff7a4fb48` address.
+Well that's why there's an already intentionally free chunk in `0x7ffff7a4fb48` slot.
 So the MSB `0x55` is going to serve as the size of the free fake fastbin.

-{% highlight python %}
+{% highlight text %}
 gdb-peda$ x/10gx 0x00007ffff7a4fb45
 0x7ffff7a4fb45 <main_arena+37>: 0x5555769d7000007f  0x0000000000000055  <-- fake size
 0x7ffff7a4fb55 <main_arena+53>: 0x0000000000000000  0x0000000000000000